AGirlNamedCaro/aGirlNamedCaro/Readme.md

 ### Fun Facts 🎉
 - Helped organize and execute Calgary’s Biggest Hackathon
-- Participated in my first Game Development hackathon this year and got hooked
 - I am also an actor, writer, and filmmaker
 - I ran my first marathon in May 2025 and now i'm contemplating running another one in Honolulu